CatoGit/An-Intuitive-Introduction-to-Metaheuristics/README.md

 metaheuristic algorithms.
 It is also suitable for professors and teachers who are looking for new ways to teach their students complex concepts.

-This web application was created as part of my project at University of Stirling.
+This web application was created as part of my coursework at University of Stirling.